The Lamborn-Hughes Institute:

 About the Institute

-The Reinvention Collaborative, hosted by Colorado State University, invites teams of academic and student affairs leaders and others to participate in the inaugural Lamborn-Hughes Institute, Fort Collins, Colorado, June 26-28, 2019.
+The Reinvention Collaborative, hosted by Colorado State University, is delighted to host eleven teams for the inaugural Lamborn-Hughes Institute, Fort Collins, June 26-28, 2019.
 They are: University of Virginia; University of Texas; University of South Florida; University of Nebraska; University of Kentucky; Purdue University; The Ohio State University; University of Kansas; George Mason University; Emory University; and Colorado State University.
 Participants will help define, analyze, and advance the student-centered research university as a vital response to manifold undergraduate issues.

-The Institute recognizes the longstanding collaboration between Alan Lamborn, formally CSU’s Vice Provost for Undergraduate Affairs & Reinvention Collaborative Executive Director, and Blanche Hughes, CSU’s current Vice President for Student Affairs and Reinvention Collaborative Board Member.
+The Institute celebrates the collaboration between Alan Lamborn, formally CSU’s Vice Provost for Undergraduate Affairs & Reinvention Collaborative Executive Director, and Blanche Hughes, CSU’s current Vice President for Student Affairs and Reinvention Collaborative Board Member.

 Plenary Speakers & Institute Faculty: